Learn-Django-React/django-react-heroku-s3/README.md

-Django and React starter app configured for Heroku and S3 for new ideas and the tutorial on [learndjangoreact.com](https://learndjangoreact.com).
+Django and React starter app configured for Heroku and S3 for quickly launching new ideas.
+Free tutorial on [learndjangoreact.com](https://learndjangoreact.com).

 ### Installation